kodekloudhub/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/10-Practice-Test-Backup-and-Restore-Methods-2.md

     1.  <details>
         <summary>Check the ownership of the current etcd-data directory</summary>

-        We will need to ensure correct ownership of our restored data
+        We will need to ensure correct ownership of our restored data.
+We determined the location of the data directory in Q12

         ```bash
         ls -ld /var/lib/etcd-data/